aiwithqasim/Kaggle-30daysofML/README.md

 :arrow_right:Day07.
 Completed <a href = "https://www.kaggle.com/qasimhassan/titanic-eda-pycaret-predictive-analysis">
 Titanic : EDA + PyCaret predictive analysis📉📈</a>notebook on <a href = "https://www.kaggle.com/qasimhassan">Kaggle</a>.

+:arrow_right:Day08. started <a href = "https://www.kaggle.com/learn/intro-to-machine-learning">Introduction to Machine Learning </a> and completed 3 lessons.

 ## FAQs
 ##### Q. I already have some familiarity with Python and/or Machine Learning.
 Can I still join the program?